 7.)
 Nature of Production Technology: If technology is labour intensive then the entire unit will need more working capital as the company will have to pay the wages to everyone.
 If a production company has a technology which uses more bots, the expenses of wages are cut down resulting in a lesser amount of working capital.

 8.)
 Contingencies: If there is a fluctuation in the demand and price of a product of a small-scale enterprise, the contingency provisions will have to be made for meeting the fluctuations.
-This will result in an increase in the requirement of working capital.
+This will result in an increased requirement of working capital.

 Keeping a close eye on the above factors can also help you reduce working capital needs.

 Invoice discounting and factoring are financial assistance which helps in getting those funds which are bound in an unpaid invoice, including a provider who accepts to provide money towards outstanding debtor balances.
-Following are the differences between invoice discounting and factoring:
+Following are the differences between invoice discounting and factoring which will help us answer question like how is factoring different from bill discounting?

 - Customers are more aware of the factoring arrangements as factoring enables the customers to settle their bills directly with the factoring company.
 With invoice discounting, clients pay directly without the need for them to know about a third party involvement.